Why Kombucha Shrubs Are Perfect For Autumn

 - Flavourful: Layers of sweetness and tang that rival any cocktail.

-- Healthy: Packed with gut-friendly probiotics (thanks to the fermentation process).
+- Healthy: Packed with gut-friendly probiotics (thanks to the fermentation process and the addition of live cultures through ACV or Kombucha).

-Whether you’re hosting a Dry January gathering or simply want something fun to sip on after work, a kombucha shrub is the perfect way to keep your beverage game strong.
+Whether you’re hosting a gathering or simply want something fun to sip on after work, a kombucha shrub is the perfect way to keep your beverage game strong.

 Have you tried making a shrub before?
 Share your creations and let us know your favourite flavour combinations.